The Corner Beam ruler is a tool that claims to help you make units like the one shown here.

 To complete our sample Corner Beam, we need both a right and a left patch.
-The best, and most efficient, way to do this is to cut thru two layers at one time—either RST or WST—to produce mirror image patches.
+The best, and most efficient, way is to cut thru two layers at one time—both either RST or WST—to produce mirror image patches.

 In the photo below the strip is folded in half lengthwise, RST.

 Straighten the short cut edge (through both layers) of the strip.

 Align the heavy solid 'Side Triangle Trim #1' marking with the cut edge (blue arrow) and the FSize line across the bottom.
-Your patch will have a flat top when the ruler is aligned correctly.
+Your patch has a flat top when the ruler is aligned correctly.

 You now have enough to make one complete unit.

 If you're making multiples, flip the ruler.

 There's lot of lines to choose from.
 Don't worry.
-They are all clearly marked right on the ruler, itself.
+They are all clearly marked right on the ruler.

-The heavy solid 'Side Triangle #2' mark is aligned with the last-cut edge (blue arrow).
+The heavy solid 'Side Triangle #2' mark is aligned with the last-cut edge (below, blue arrow).
 The short, heavy solid 'Second Trim' marking aligns with the bottom edge of the strip (closest to you).

 You've now enough corners for two Corner Beam units.

 Continue flipping the ruler and cutting for as many blocks you need.

 For both seams, stitch from the wide end, not the points.
 You'll get a much better seam that way without chewing up the point.

-Because each piece is oversized, you've got some wiggle room in their placement before sewing.
+Each piece is oversized, so you have wiggle room in their placement before sewing.
 A true time-saver.
 There's less frog stitching (Rip-it!
 Rip-it!
 Rip-it!)

 Layout the cut Beam and Sides.
 (Click here to see the WRONG way.)

 While is doesn't matter which of the sides you add to the Beam first, be consistent if you are making a bunch.

 It's harder to make mistakes that way.
 The internal edges are all on the bias and stretchy.
 Ripping stitches distorts them.

 Install your best quarter inch foot.
 It's important that your seam allowance is straight and accurate.
 (Take a seam allowance test to check your accuracy beforehand.)